skillrepos/cc-se/labs.md

 ## Lab Purpose
 Schedule time-driven work two ways: `/loop` for a recurring prompt inside your session, and **Routines** for a saved job that runs on Anthropic-managed cloud infrastructure even when your machine is off — then place both in the full scheduling landscape.
 Estimated time: 10-12 minutes.

-**NOTE: `/loop` requires Claude Code v2.1.72+.
-Routines require a claude.ai subscription login (Pro/Max/Team/Enterprise with Claude Code on the web) and are in research preview.**
+**NOTE: `/loop` requires Claude Code v2.1.72+; `/schedule` (Routines) requires v2.1.81+ and a claude.ai subscription login (Pro/Max/Team/Enterprise with Claude Code on the web) — not an API key.
+Routines are a research preview, and each run draws down your subscription usage like an interactive session, plus a per-account daily run cap.**

 ---
 <br><br>